Carnegie Hill Apartment

 A true primary suite was created with two walk-in closets, en-suite bathroom and workstation adjacent to the bedroom.

-Through reorganization of the circulation, we were able to establish hierarchal connections between the ancillary spaces of the apartment, as well as furnish the apartment with an additional half bath.
+Through reorganization of the circulation, we were able to establish hierarchical connections between the ancillary spaces of the apartment, as well as furnish the apartment with an additional half bath.

 The finishes throughout the home convey an updated yet timeless sensibility in-keeping with the clients' own aesthetic.
 Various slabs of marble were used in conjunction with high-end finishes like polished nickel, creating a cohesive aesthetic worthy of the apartment’s location.